ninehcobra/se122.o12.pmcl--be/README.md

-# Online learning website (back end) - Nineh Learning
+# Online learning website (Backend) - Nineh Learning

 This project was created to serve Project 2 (SE122.012.PMCL), under the guidance of lecturer: Ths.
 Tran Anh Dung of UIT - HCMC.